-* After an encounter with an SP, students receive immediate feedback on what they saw, heard and experienced during an encounter
+- After an encounter with an SP, learners receive immediate feedback on what they saw, heard and experienced during an encounter

-* This feedback gives the student valuable information about the effectiveness of their interviewing and communication skills
+- This feedback gives the learner valuable information about the effectiveness of their interviewing and communication skills

-* The student and SP can choose to return to a difficult part of the encounter and try something new, so that even when a student is struggling with communication, they have the opportunity to practice in a safe environment
+- The learner and the SP can choose to return to a difficult part of the encounter and try something new, so that even when a learner is struggling with communication, they have the opportunity to practice in a safe environment

 How do SPs know what to do?